 - Depending on your needs, you will sign up for an ESL or ABE Ed Interview.

 English as a Second Language classes help develop reading, writing, listening, and speaking skills in English.
 ESL classes are designed to help students learn English so that they move forward on pathways to high school diplomas, GEDs, college coursework, and/or employment.

 These classes are for students who speak a first language other than English.

 The ESL program offers ESL levels 1 - 6 with classes in the morning, afternoon, and evening.

 During the Educational Interview, students will complete an oral screening, a writing sample, a listening test, and a reading test.
 The scores from these screenings will be used to determine level placement.
 Additionally, students will receive general program information and will have the opportunity to ask any questions they have about the program.

 ABE classes are not ESL classes.
 ABE classes are designed to help move students forward on pathways to high school diplomas, GEDs, college coursework, and/or employment.
 ESL students often transition to ABE once they have completed ESL since ABE is the next step in education.
 ABE classes are contextualized to various content areas such as history, science, civics, etc. No matter what goal an ABE student has, the contextualized classes are designed to meet those goals as they all teach increased skills in math, as well as analytical and critical English reading and writing skills.

 - Earn a high school diploma through the High School 21+ program.

 - Prepare for the four GED exams—Reading, Math, Social Studies, and Science.
-As of 2014, writing occurs place in each exam.
+As of 2014, writing is assessed as part of each exam.

 - Increase English and math skills in order to earn higher college placement scores, such as the Compass test currently being used at Cascadia.